 When employees start hearing about an upcoming ERP project, they generally become fearful.
 While resistance to change is a common phenomenon, you can mitigate it by involving employees in requirements gathering workshops.
 This can mitigate change resistance because employees are less likely to resist changes when they are allowed input into process changes.

-Requirements gathering workshops also are an opportunity to document change impacts for specific departments and roles, so you can prepare employees for change, thus reducing their fear.
-We help clients document change impacts, so they can develop a comprehensive change management plan.
+Requirements gathering workshops also are an opportunity to document change impacts for specific departments and roles.
+This enables you to develop a comprehensive change management plan to prepare employees for change.

 5. Competitive Advantage